Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 \subsubsection{Comparison with observations}

 The architecture of the Solar System's giant planets provides qualified support for the core accretion model.
 The time scale for core accretion increases with orbital radius, which is qualitatively consistent with the general trend of planetary properties in the outer Solar System --- Jupiter is closest to Solar composition (reflecting a fully formed gas giant), while Saturn and the ice giants are relatively gas poor.
 Perhaps these outermost planets formed as the gas disk was in the process of being dispersed.
-Explaining the origin of Uranus and Neptune as a consequence of disk fragmentation is not easy.
-Moreover the core accretion time scale for the formation of Jupiter is reasonable for plausible assumptions.